stackforge/tripleo-ansible/README.rst

 set them to be passed into ansible as arguments.

     glance image-list

+It may be possible to infer the image IDs using the script "populate_image_vars".
+It will try to determine the latest image for each image class and set it as a group variable in inventory.

+    scripts/populate_image_vars

+After it runs, inspect `plugins/inventory/group_vars` and if the data is what you expect, you can omit the image ids from the ansible command line below.

 You will now want to utilize the image ID values observed in the previous step, and execute the ansible-playbook command with the appropriate values